sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Audio Card ✅ (Now it's fixed *thanks to Alejandro Barreiro from Hackintosh Hispanic 2.0 telegram group*, change "alcid" bootflag *In config.plist --> NVRAM --> Add --> 7C436110-AB2A-4BBB-A880-FE41995C9F82 --> boot-args* for the supported coded for you audio hardware, see in [AppleALC Support Codecs]; If you have problems with some Realtek Audio Card, pull a request here in Github).

-Battery Stats & Charge level ✅ (But for ACPI modifications, may have some of battery drain)
+Battery Stats & Charge level ✅ (But for ACPI modifications, may have some of battery drain, doesn't show up)

 Hibernate ✅ (If you did Dualboot with Windows, works partially in this OS)